platformsh/platformsh-docs/src/gettingstarted/template/create-project.md

 2. **Set code base**

    Now you will be able to see the large collection of Platform.sh's supported templates.
-They are simple applications, but they could also be the starting place from which you could build more interesting applications.
+They are simple applications, but they could also be the starting place from which you could build something more interesting.

    If you are more comfortable with a particular language, click the dropdown labeled `All languages`.
 Select a language and the template list will update.